Skip to main content

 Reviewed by Min Hui (MOE-Registered Educator)

-Drawing Classes in Singapore: A Beginner's Guide for All Ages
+Drawing Classes in Singapore: Beginner Guide for All Ages — article cover image, Ancourage Academy Singapore

 Drawing classes in Singapore teach foundational visual art skills — line control, proportion, perspective, shading, and composition — through structured instruction with qualified art educators.
-Whether you are a complete beginner, a returning adult, or a teen building a portfolio, learning to draw is the most transferable skill in all visual art.
+Whether you are a complete beginner, a returning adult, or a teen building a portfolio, Art by Ancourage's drawing classes build the most transferable skill in all visual art.

 As a LASALLE College of the Arts graduate and instructor at Art by Ancourage, I have taught hundreds of students to draw from scratch.
 The most important thing I tell new students: drawing is a learnable skill, not an innate talent.
 Anyone who can write their name can learn to draw with the right instruction and consistent practice.
 The National Arts Council of Singapore supports arts education as essential for holistic development, and drawing is the foundation of all visual art practice.